maxfierke/LibEdMe/README.md

 ## Who made this?

 I made this.
 I'm [Max Fierke](https://www.maxfierke.com).
 I do lots of web things.
 I also do some other stuff.
 I'm on [Twitter](https://twitter.com/m4xm4n) and [GitHub](https://github.com/maxfierke) and stuff.
+I like seeing how long it takes me to make single-use apps.
+See [DoWeJustLeaveTheseHere](http://www.dowejustleavethesehere.com) and [SandwichRoulette](https://play.google.com/store/apps/details?id=com.maxfierke.sandwichroulette)

 ## Who provides the data?